British Columbia: Public transit

 Prior to 1979, surface public transit in the Vancouver and Victoria metropolitan areas was administered by BC Hydro, the provincially owned electricity utility.
 Subsequently, the province established BC Transit to oversee and operate all municipal transportation systems.
-In 1998, the Greater Vancouver Transportation Authority, now TransLink, a separate authority for routes within the Greater Vancouver Regional District, was established.
+In 1998, the Greater Vancouver Transportation Authority, now TransLink, a separate authority for routes within the Metro Vancouver Regional District, was established.
 Some smaller island communities, such as Gabriola Island and, formerly, Pender Island operate routes independent of BC Transit or TransLink.

-BC Transit has recently expanded to provide intercity routes, particularly in the Northern region of British Columbia.
+In 2018, BC Transit expanded to provide intercity routes, particularly in the Northern region of British Columbia.
 Other intercity routes were introduced connecting southern communities in preparation of the cancellation of Greyhound Canada's pullout from Western Canada, though options for intercity bus travel are still extremely limited.

 Public transit in British Columbia consists mainly of diesel buses, although Vancouver is also serviced by a fleet of trolley buses.
 Several experimental buses are being tested such as hybrid buses that have both gasoline and electric engines.
 Additionally, there are CNG-fuelled buses being tested and used in Nanaimo and Kamloops systems.
 British Columbia also tested a fleet of Hydrogen-fuelled buses for the Vancouver-Whistler Winter Olympics in 2010.

 TransLink operates SkyTrain, an automated metro system serving the cities of Vancouver, Burnaby, New Westminster, Surrey, Richmond, Coquitlam, and Port Moody.
 In 2009, the Canada Line SkyTrain was completed, linking Vancouver International Airport and the city of Richmond to downtown Vancouver bringing the total to three operating metro lines.

 A new extension to Coquitlam and Port Moody (the Evergreen Extension of the Millennium Line) was completed in December 2016.
 Construction of an extension of the Millennium Line westwards through Vancouver to Arbutus Street began in February 2021, with future plans to extend the line farther west from Arbutus station to the University of British Columbia.
 Fare gates have been added to all existing stations, though in the past, SkyTrain used a proof of payment honour system.
 In the capital city of Victoria, BC Transit and the provincial government's infrastructure ministry are working together to create a bus rapid transit from the Westshore communities to downtown Victoria.
 In Kamloops, there is a bus rapid transit GPS trial underway to see how bus rapid transit affects smaller cities, rather than larger ones, like Victoria and Vancouver.